 - The feedwater inlet lines to the economizers are also provided with on/off shut-off valves.
 Having these shut-off valves allows the “bottling in” of the HRSG by closing all inlet and outlet lines, thereby to keep the boiler pressurized when the shut-down period is expected to be short.
 Additional motor-operated valves are used to remotely and automatically operate the drains in the superheaters.

 - The HRSG also includes a pressurized blow-down tank and an atmospheric blow-off tank and is also equipped with chemical injection pumps to maintain the water and steam chemistry specifications.

 - The HRSG is also equipped with nitrogen connections for purging (dry lay-up) to prevent corrosion in case of long shut-down periods.

-- Steam turbines extract energy from the steam and convert it to work, which rotates the shaft of the turbine.
+- Steam turbines in a combined cycle power plant extract energy from the steam and convert it to work, which rotates the shaft of the turbine.

 - The amount of energy that the steam turbine extracts from the steam depends on the enthalpy drop across the machine.

 - The enthalpy of the steam is a function of its temperature and pressure.
 As inlet and outlet temperature and pressure are known, one can use a Mollier diagram to determine the amount of energy available.